 37. Which is the only defunct major-league franchise to win 1,000 games?

-38. Which player was directly involved in all four of the American League forfeits in the 1970s?
+38. Which player was directly involved in three of the four American League forfeits in the 1970s?

 39. Name the only modern-era Hall of Fame pitcher who, over a 3-year span, led his league in wins the first year, losses the second year, and wins again in the third?

 40. Who is the only pitcher to surrender home runs to all three Alou brothers?

 41. Who is the only pitcher in MLB history with a perfect game, immaculate inning, and four-strikeout inning?